-Amicus reported a loss of 24 cents per share in the third quarter of 2019, narrower than the Zacks Consensus Estimate of a loss of 32 cents and the year-ago quarter’s loss of 84 cents.
+Amicus Therapeutics reported a loss of 22 cents per share (excluding loss on extinguishment of debt) in the third quarter of 2020, wider than the Zacks Consensus Estimate of a loss of 20 cents but narrower than the year-ago quarter’s loss of 24 cents.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed an upward trend in estimates review.
-The consensus estimate has shifted 12.19% due to these changes.
+In the past month, investors have witnessed a downward trend in fresh estimates.
+The consensus estimate has shifted -42.67% due to these changes.

-Currently, Amicus Therapeutics has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+At this time, Amicus Therapeutics has an average Growth Score of C, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Amicus Therapeutics has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Amicus Therapeutics has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report